KirylDubenFED/Axit-Project/README.md

 This is my first project.
-Was done using "Display-block".
+Was done using "Display: inline-block".
 Made under the leadership of Oleg-Kolosov https://github.com/Oleg-Kolosov